OWASP/wstg/document/4-Web_Application_Security_Testing/11-Client-side_Testing/14-Testing_for_Reverse_Tabnabbing.md

 ## How to Test

 - Check the HTML source of the application to see if links with `target="_blank"` are using the `noopener` and `noreferrer` keywords in the `rel` attribute.
 If not, it is likely that the application is vulnerable to reverse tabnabbing.
+Such a link becomes exploitable if it either points to a third-party site that has been compromised by the attacker, or if it is user-controlled.
 - Check for areas where an attacker can insert links, i.e. control the `href` argument of an `<a>` tag.
 Try to insert a link to a page which has the source code given in the above example, and see if the original domain redirects.
 This test can be done in IE if other browsers don't work.

 ## Remediation